oneapi-src/level-zero-spec/scripts/sysman/PROG.rst

 needs to use the Level0 Core API to enumerate through available accelerator devices in the system and select those of interest.

-For each selected device handle, applications use the function ::${s}SysmanGet() to get an **Sysman handle** to manage system resources of the device.
+For each selected device handle, applications can cast it to a **Sysman device handle** to manage system resources of the device.

 .. image:: ../images/tools_sysman_object_hierarchy.png